LacunaSpace/broadcast_frame_protocol/protocol.md

 A few remarks about the example (concepts discussed in more detail later):
-* In the example, there is a pause after the wakeup frame, but not between consecutive almanac data frames, or between the final almanac data frame and the end-of-sequence frame.
-This is representative og the actual timing - there is a pause after the wakeup frame but not between data-frames.
+* In the example, there is a pause after the wakeup frame, but not between consecutive almanac data frames.
+This is representative of the actual timing - there is a pause after the wakeup frame but not between data-frames.
 * The example does not contain wakeup signature frames.
 If it would, they would immediately follow the wakeup frame, without pause.
-* In the example, the wakeup frame and the subsequent almanac data frames (and the end-of-sequence frame) are all transmitted on the same frequency.
+* In the example, the wakeup frame and the subsequent almanac data frames are all transmitted on the same frequency.
 It is possible for the wakeup frame to contain data that indicates that the remainder of the sequence is broadcast on a different frequency.
 * Apart from almanac data, the sequence could contain other frame-types as well.
   Those are not shown in the example.

 # Frame format
-Wakeup frames, wakeup signature frames, almanac data frames and end-of-sequence frames all share a common layout (other data frames may or may not use the same format).
+Wakeup frames, wakeup signature frames, and almanac data frames all share a common layout (other data frames may or may not use the same format).

 At top-level they are LoraWAN frames, but with a frame-type of `proprietary` (the